nbalabis/appointment-scheduler/README.txt

     3 - Use the 'javac' command to compile code
     4 - Run the compiled code with the 'java' command

-Additional Report - I have included an additional report titled, "My Apts."
-This report displays all appointments corresponding to the currently logged in user.
+Additional Report - I have included an additional report titled, "By Location" This report displays a count of the number of appointments scheduled for each location.
-    This report would be useful for a user that would like to review their currently assigned workload or any upcoming appointments past the automated 15 minute alert window.
+    This report would be useful reviewing which locations might be backed up or under/over-performing.

 MySQL Connector driver version: mysql-connector-java-8.0.22